dev-abin/pdf-chatbot/README.md

 - **RecursiveCharacterTextSplitter** – Splits content for embedding.
 - **Pydantic** – Data validation for API requests.
 - **Streamlit** – UI for user interaction.
+- **RAGAS** – Evaluation framework to assess RAG systems on metrics like faithfulness, context precision and responce relevancy.

 ---